RAG-Enhanced Collaborative LLM Agents for Drug Discovery: Experiments

-\textbf{Methods Compared.} We compare five domain-specific LLMs—Galactica 125M, Galactica 1.3B, Galactica 6.7B \cite{taylor2022galactica}, LlasMol \cite{yu2024llasmol}, and GIMLET \cite{zhao2023gimlet} alongside two general-purpose LLMs, GPT-4o and GPT-4o mini (details in Appendix \ref{app: Baselines}).
+\textbf{Methods Compared.} We compare five domain-specific LLMs—Galactica 125M, Galactica 1.3B, Galactica 6.7B \cite{taylor2022galactica}, LlasMol \cite{yu2024llasmol}, and GIMLET \cite{zhao2023gimlet}, alongside two general-purpose LLMs, GPT-4o and GPT-4o mini (details in Appendix \ref{app: Baselines}).

-\textbf{Evaluation Protocol.} As all the methods compared are foundation models, we evaluate their performance in a zero-shot setting.
-Specifically, given a SMILES-based structural description of the target molecule and a task description, the model outputs whether the molecule possesses the target property (binary classification).
+\textbf{Evaluation Protocol.} Evaluation follows a zero-shot QA setting.
+The input includes a SMILES representation of the molecule and the task description.
 Using the text-formatted output generated by each model, we compute the Macro-F1 score \cite{opitz2019macro} as the evaluation metric.

-\textbf{Experimental Results.} Table~\ref{tab: toxicity} summarizes the results. \textbf{1)} Comparing Galactica models, we observe that performance improves as the model size increases.
-However, this trend is not confirmed for GPT-4o and GPT-4o mini.
-This suggests that larger general-purpose models do not necessarily excel in domain-specific tasks, a trend also reported in prior research \cite{edwards2024molcap}.
-These findings emphasize the necessity of domain-specific training in combination with model scaling. \textbf{2)} Meanwhile, \proposed outperforms all the baselines (average score across datasets), without requiring domain-specific training by effectively incorporating external knowledge into general-purpose LLMs.
-This highlights the potential of integrating external knowledge at inference time to improve molecular understanding, acting as an alternative (or complementary approach) to expensive domain-specific model fine-tuning.
+\textbf{Experimental Results.} Table~\ref{tab: toxicity} summarizes the results. \textbf{1)}~Both on toxicity datasets (average score) and the recently published antibacterial activity dataset, \proposed~outperforms all the baselines.
+This includes GPT-4o mini, which is used as building block of \proposed.
+This highlights its ability to perform zero-shot predictions without domain-specific fine-tuning by effectively incorporating external knowledge into general-purpose LLMs at inference time. \textbf{2)}~ Notably, for three datasets (hERG, Skin and MLSMR\_Mtb), several baseline models often output the same response, either ``Yes" or ``No", indicating their inability to perform the given task.
+In contrast, \proposed~did not suffer from this limitation. \textbf{3)}~Most baselines performed especially poorly on the recently released dataset (MLSMR\_Mtb).
+However, \proposed~shows a significant improvement over the baselines, demonstrating its reasoning ability on unseen tasks that are even published after the language model.